Sankari-K/git-in-scala/docs/index.md

 List of things that were researched, but have been decided as out of scope:

-1. Git ideally has hooks to check when files are deleted outside of git.
+1. Git ideally has to check for when files are deleted outside of git.
 For now, an assumption is made that files are only deleted with the `rm` command inside of `wegit`.
 This also means that any deletion is always a staged change, and never an unstaged change.
+(I've coded up logic to check for unstaged deletions in status alone, but not anywhere else)

 2. Ideally, git asks to `stash` changes when switching branches when there are uncommitted/unstaged changes - this depends on whether/how the working tree must be changed.
 If it is "clean", switching can be done without stashing or committing.
 Long story short, there are rules set in place with a lot of corner cases.
 If interested, this is a good place to start to go down a rabbit hole: [Checkout another branch when there are uncommitted changes on the current branch](https://stackoverflow.com/a/22055552/14719340)